Madsemilf/knitbycamilla/README.md

 ## Contributing
-Contributions to Knit By Camilla are currently not open.
+Contributions to knitByCamilla are currently not open.
 However, if you have suggestions or find any issues, please feel free to reach out to Camilla using the contact information provided on the website.

 ## Author
 - Mads-Emil Fellkjær